reown-com/reown-docs/docs/advanced/multichain/polkadot/wallet-integration-guide.md

 # Sessions Persistence/Management

 - sessions can be saved/stored so users dont have to pair repeatedly
-- sessions can be disconnected from using `await web3wallet.disconnectSession({ topic: topic });` passing the session topic.
+- sessions can be disconnected from using `await walletKit.disconnectSession({ topic: topic });` passing the session topic.
-- sessions can be extended using `await web3wallet.extendSession({ topic: topic });` passing the session topic.
+- sessions can be extended using `await walletKit.extendSession({ topic: topic });` passing the session topic.
 - Default session lifetime is 7 days for WalletConnect v2.0.

 # Further Documentation for WalletConnect 2.0